ThompsonA93/DatEng_UE/4/README.md

     CONSTRAINT PK_Studyplan PRIMARY KEY(
         StudyplanID
     )
-)
+);
 ```

 **Notes**:
 - The linking by a common fact table is done in Task 2, over the table ''Grades''.\
-- The surrogate keys ( ...ID ) were deemed too useful to avoid.
+- Some surrogate keys ( ...ID ) were deemed too useful to avoid.
 - To transform this data into a snow flake schema, it would be necessary to split up the dimensionalities into even more tables.

 ![1a_Tables](doc/1a_Tables.png)